 SMO 7: International Financial Reporting Standards

 It is the responsibility of the Accounting Standards Board (CNC)—which operates under the auspices of the National Direction of Public Accounting (DGCP) as part of the Ministry of Economy and Finance—and the financial sector regulators—Superintendence of Security Markets (SMV) and the Superintendence of Banking, Insurance, and Pensions (SBS)—to set corporate accounting standards for financial statements of the respective companies under each agency's supervision.
-The standard-setters all have adopted IFRS and IFRS for Small- and Medium-sized Enterprises (SMEs) by reference.
+The standard-setters have adopted IFRS and IFRS for Small- and Medium-sized Enterprises (SMEs) by reference.

+JDCCPP created its National Technical Committee of Financial Information Standards to provide views on amended and new standards issued by the IASB and to promote the application of IFRS nationwide.
 JDCCPP currently offers continuing professional development programming and training sessions; disseminates information on updates and revisions to IFRS and IFRS for SMEs, and prepares implementation guidelines to support members' application of the standards.

 IFAC bears no responsibility for the information provided in the SMO Action Plans prepared by IFAC member organizations.
 Please see our full Disclaimer for additional information.